Man0sh-r0y/Intro-To-Linux-Command/README.md

 # Into to Linux Commands

-👋 Welcome to the "Intro to Linux Commands".
+👋 Welcome to the `Intro to Linux Commands`.
 This repository is a beginner-friendly resource for learning essential Linux commands.
 Whether you're new to Linux or need a refresher on command-line basics, this repository aims to provide you with the knowledge you need to navigate and work with the Linux command line effectively 🐧

 ## Introduction
 Linux is a powerful and versatile operating system used by millions of developers, sysadmins, and enthusiasts worldwide.
 Understanding the command-line interface (CLI) is fundamental for harnessing the full potential of Linux.
 This repository serves as a learning guide and reference for various Linux commands  💡